noec764/erpnext/docs/dooks/stock/articles/item-valuation-transactions.md

 <!-- add-breadcrumbs -->
 # Item Valuation Methods and Transactions

-In Dooks, Item's stock valuation is updated on the creation of one of the following transaction.
+In Dokie, Item's stock valuation is updated on the creation of one of the following transaction.

 1. Purchase Receipt
 2. Stock Entry of type Material Receipt